The aim of this video is to demonstrate how cinematic techniques are used to show meaning and visually express moods and themes.

 In the scene from American Beauty, the low angle shot works TOGETHER with a variety of different elements to create the effect of dominance:

 - The plot (Brad is threatening Lester’s career)

-- The acting (Brad and Lester’s body language, their words their intonation)
+- The acting (Brad and Lester’s body language, their words and their intonation)

 - The elements of mise-en-scène mentioned above (lighting, decor, props, wardrobe)

-- The contrasting shots of Lester (high angle wide shots, dim lighting, ugly decor, etc.) that precede and follow it
+- The contrasting shots of Lester (high angle wide shots, dim lighting, ugly decor, etc.) that precede and follow the shot of Brad.

 If you are analyzing cinematic techniques, it is important to consider them in context.